 Which Cloud Platform is Best?

-While having a quick answer to this question would probably make life easier, the reality is no short answer exists.
+While a quick answer to this question would probably make life easier, the reality is no short answer exists.

 Meanwhile, like any other business, cloud services providers may offer similar services but often create their own niche that works best for their ideal buyers.